How to get the best boiler installation

 - Do your hot water requirements change throughout the year?
 So do say if you regularly have family or friends stay over - such as at Christmas or parties.

 - What home improvements are you planning?
 Your installer will need to know if you're thinking about adding an extension, loft conversion or solar panels, or if you think you might install a new bathroom or under-floor heating.

 - Are you having any problems with your system?
 Take the time to think about any concerns or performance issues you have with your current system, and tell your installer about them.

 - What brand of boiler do you want?
-The reliability of boilers varies wildly by brand, with the worst more than three times as likely to break down in the first six years compared with the best. and be prepared to fight your corner if your engineer recommends another.
+The reliability of boilers varies wildly by brand, with the worst more than three times as likely to break down in the first six years compared with the best.
+Pick from our and be prepared to fight your corner if your engineer recommends another.
 Some engineers are incentivised to install boilers from particular brands, so be sure that they are recommending a brand of boiler that benefits you, rather than them.